McDermott focused on fixing Bills after 2 straight losses

 INJURED

 Starting left guard Cody Ford was carted off after hurting his right knee in the fourth quarter.
 Cornerback Cam Lewis, starting in place of Taron Johnson, did not return after hurting his wrist in the first half.
+Linebacker Tyrel Dodson, playing in place of injured starter Matt Milano (pectoral), did not return after hurting his hamstring.
+McDermott, on Tuesday, listed Ford, Lewis and Dodson as being week to week.

 KEY NUMBER